nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `find cs2103`<br>
   Returns any task or event pertaining to cs2103

 ### 3.7.
-Deleting a task/event: `delete`
+Deleting a task/event without moving it to the expired list: `delete`

 > Just like edit, user can delete tasks and events in the active list by using their indexes specified in the most recent list.
+This option can also be used for tasks or events already in the expired list from which the user wants to get rid of.

 Format: `delete INDEX`